-Subsection (b)(2)(B) was added to provide for issuance of a Notice of Hearing and order Directing Appearance ("NOHODA") if a party files a motion for contempt of an order for payment of child support and wishes to invoke the court's power to issue a bench warrant.
-The NOHODA must be served in accordance with section (d).
-This provision was moved from Rule 7.
+Subsection (b)(2)(B) was added to provide for issuance of a Notice of Hearing and order Directing Appearance ("NOHODA") if the court orders a hearing on a motion for contempt or a post-disposition motion.
+This provision was moved from Rule 7 and amended to reflect the fact that the court would schedule the hearing.